 Companion Planting: How It Works

-Companion planting is an incredible organic method to increase your harvest, improve your soil fertility and keep away harmful pests all at the same time.
-It is the practise of growing certain types of crops together that benefit each other and your overall harvest.
+Companion planting is an incredible organic method to increase your harvest, improve your soil fertility, and keep away harmful pests all at the same time.
+It is the practice of growing certain types of crops together that benefit each other and your overall harvest.
 These plants work together like friends or companions.